 Before sitting down to scheudle, you’ll want to review performance for similar past projects.
 The easiest way to do this is by investing in an robust project tracking tool: these capture all the work that goes into your projects, down to tasks, their duration and the total “manhours” requried.
 In particular, you’ll want to analyze these key four areas:

-Look at how long different project tasks took and use them to create benchmark averages.
+Look at task trackers and use them to create benchmark averages.
 You can then use these to estimate the length of each project phase and set project milestones.
 Milestones help inform the overall project timeframe and help to keep things intentional.
 Each milestone should be linked to a specific task, so you’ll instanty know if you’re on track.